wetw0rk/Sickle/CONTRIBUTING.md

 - Check your spelling and grammar.
 You don't need to have perfect comments but make sure that any information within a module is understable by a general audience.

 - Minimize imports.
 If a module or function is not in use, please remove it!

-## New Formats

-If you want to add a new formwat it needs to fit the following criteria:

-- The format must be a widely deployed language or format.
-For example `Golang` would be a great addition.
-Some formats do not need to be a language and can be a way multiple languages accept input.
-A great example of this is `dword`.

-- Please provide a testing environment since I need to ensure the language accepts that format.
-A good example of this can be found in this tutorial.
-I don't need it to be this verbose but I need to be able to follow the steps provided to test the new format.

 ## New Payloads